Texas Court Records

 It also helps to look for errors on the ticket.
 There are occasional errors on traffic tickets and citations.
 These errors may note the wrong vehicle information or record the wrong location.
 Such errors can be used in court to invalidate traffic tickets.
 While doing this research, keep a note of questions to ask the ticketing officer and witnesses called by the prosecutor.
 This is especially important for defendants choosing to represent themselves.

 When appearing in court, wear formal clothes.
-Visit the court’s website to learn about specific court rules regarding appearance and addressing the judge and jury.
-You may attend the proceedings of another traffic court case to better understand how Texas traffic courts work.
+Visit the court's website to learn about specific court rules regarding appearance and addressing the judge and jury.
+You may attend the proceedings of another traffic court case to understand better how Texas traffic courts work.
 On the day of the hearing, arrive in court early and have all witnesses and evidence ready before the trial commences.